clicktruck/aws-actions/docs/USAGE.md

 ### Quick

+Take this path when you want to get up-and-running as quickly as possible with the least amount of fuss.

 | Action | Link |
 | :---   | :---: |
 | _Create workflows_ | Choose `create` before clicking on the `Run workflow` button |